-- a) Fuel spills during both construction and operations; and - b) Road and/or bridge/culvert failure (e.g. washout due to rainfall).
+- a) fuel spills or leaks during both construction and operations; - b) road and/or bridge/culvert failure (e.g. washout due to rainfall): and - c) other releases of concerning substances (manure, fertilizers, waste products, etc.)

 The proponent shall assess the likelihood of occurrence and consequence severity of the accidents and malfunctions.